What Does It Mean to Authenticate Your Payment?

 What Does It Mean When It Says This Transaction Requires Payment Authentication?

-When a transaction requires payment authentication, it usually means that a payment processor or card issuer has requested that the cardholder verifies their identity.
+When a transaction requires payment authentication, it usually means that a payment processor or card issuer has requested that the cardholder verify their identity.
 This verification often takes the form of CVV, AVS, or 3DS2 verification as detailed above.

 Ready to Explore Your Options?